Frequently Asked Questions (FAQ)

 How am I billed for API usage?

-- Unified billing - Single invoice for all API Codex APIs
+- Unified billing - One invoice covering all 40 API Codex APIs

 - Monthly subscription - Billed monthly based on your plan

-- Transparent pricing - Clear costs visible before subscribing
+- Transparent pricing - Plan limits and credit costs visible before you subscribe

 Can I upgrade or downgrade my plan?